Kenedy Có

-Kenedy Silva Có (born 30 November 1998) is a Guinea-Bissauan professional footballer who plays as a forward for Campeonato de Portugal club Camacha.
+Kenedy Silva Có (born 30 November 1998) is a Guinea-Bissauan professional footballer who plays as a forward for Campeonato de Portugal club Vila Real.

 Club career

 On 20 August 2017, Có made his professional debut with Sporting B in a 2017–18 LigaPro match against Real.

 Pau FC unveiled his signing on Facebook on 2 August 2018.

+In January 2026, Có transferred to SC Vila Real.